ianandersonlol/HiveTransition/docs/galigand_dock.md

 [View docking.xml](../example_scripts/docking/galigand_dock/docking.xml)
 [View flags](../example_scripts/docking/galigand_dock/flags)
 [View submit.sh](../example_scripts/docking/galigand_dock/submit.sh)

-# GaliGand Docking
+# GALigand Docking

-This document provides a detailed explanation of the GaliGand docking protocol located in the `example_scripts/docking/galigand_dock` directory.
+This document provides a detailed explanation of the GALigand docking protocol located in the `example_scripts/docking/galigand_dock` directory.

 ## Overview

-The GaliGand docking protocol is a Rosetta-based workflow for docking a small molecule ligand into a protein.
+The GALigand docking protocol is a Rosetta-based workflow for docking a small molecule ligand into a protein.
 It uses a combination of RosettaScripts, command-line flags, and a submission script to run the docking simulation.

 ## Files